opentensor/bittensor/CONTRIBUTING.md

 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Atom which the suggestion is related to.
+* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Bittensor which the suggestion is related to.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
-* **Explain why this enhancement would be useful** to most Atom users and isn't something that can or should be implemented as a [community package](#atom-and-packages).
+* **Explain why this enhancement would be useful** to most Bittensor users.
 * **List some other text editors or applications where this enhancement exists.**
 * **Specify which version of Bittensor are you using?** You can get the exact version by checking for `__version__` in `[bittensor/__init.py`](https://github.com/opentensor/bittensor/blob/master/bittensor/__init__.py#L18).
 * **Specify the name and version of the OS you're using.**

 ### Your First Code Contribution

-Unsure where to begin contributing to Atom?
+Unsure where to begin contributing to Bittensor?
 You can start by looking through these `beginner` and `help-wanted` issues:

 * [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
 * [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.

 Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.

-If you want to read about using Atom or developing packages in Atom, the [Atom Flight Manual](https://flight-manual.atom.io) is free and available online.
-You can find the source to the manual in [atom/flight-manual.atom.io](https://github.com/atom/flight-manual.atom.io).
+If you want to read about using Bittensor or developing models in Bittensor, the [Bittensor Documentation](https://opentensor.github.io) is free and available online.
+You can find the source to the manual in [opentensor/opentensor.github.io](http://github.com/opentensor/opentensor.github.io).

 ### Pull Requests